Epsilon factors as algebraic characters on the smooth dual of $\mathrm{GL}_n$: Introduction

+This article is an expanded account of a talk given at the conference \emph{Geometry, representation theory and the Baum-Connes conjecture}, Fields Institute, July 2016, which was part of the EU Quantum Dynamics network activities.
+We thank Paul Baum for several valuable conversations, which led to major changes in the exposition of this article.

+We take this opportunity to thank Paul Baum for an inspiring collaboration, which has withstood the test of time, and which has enabled us to discover and explore several new mathematical vistas.
+Paul observed that the article \cite{BP} was the tip of a large iceberg.
+Further exploration led to several articles, of which \cite{ABPS} is the most recent.

 In writing this article, we were greatly influenced by the preprint of Ikeda \cite{Ikeda}.
-We thank Paul Baum for several valuable conversations, which led to major changes in the exposition of this Note.
 The main background reference is Deligne \cite{D}, but we prefer to use the notation in Langlands\cite{L}.
+We thank the referee for providing many insightful comments which influenced the final version of this Note.